Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 From the above Profile Summary and Timeline Trace reports, you see that the total execution time on the FPGA improved from the previous steps after splitting the input data into multiple buffers, allowing overlap between the data transfer and compute.

-## Step 4: Optimized Approach (Overlap Between the CPU and FPGA)
+## Step 4: Overlap Between the CPU and FPGA

 In the previous steps, you have looked at optimizing the execution time of the FPGA by overlapping the data transfer and compute.
 After the FPGA compute is complete, the CPU computes the document scores based on the output from the FPGA.
-There is serial execution between the FPGA processing and CPU post-processing.
+There is sequential execution between the FPGA processing and CPU post-processing.
+From the previous timeline trace reports, you can find red segments in *OpenCL API Calls* of the *Host* section indicating that the host is blocked during FPGA processing.
 In this step, you will overlap the FPGA processing with the CPU post-processing.

 Because the total compute is split into multiple iterations, you can start post-processing in the CPU once the corresponding iteration is complete, allowing the overlap between the CPU and FPGA processing.
 The performance increases because the CPU is also processing in parallel with the FPGA, which reduces the execution time.
 The following figure illustrates this type of overlap.